Lay & Professional Leadership

 Randi holds a BA from the University of Maryland.
 She and her husband John are proud parents of two adult daughters, a very large dog and an adorable puppy who is now in charge.

-Emily Gaines Demsky
+Emily Gaines Demsky, Secretary

 Emily is an artist whose work focuses on perspective, gratitude, light and wonder.
 She is the creator of f/LIGHT DECK, a tangible tool designed to help curious people shift their perspective and in doing so, shift their lives.